eromatiya/the-glorious-startpage/README.md

 + Make sure that javascript is enabled!

++ If you're using `NoScript` and `Dark Mode Reader` extensions make sure to disable them on the starpage!
+NoScript will disable javascript making this startpage useless.
+While, Dark Mode Reader will change the ligher CSS colors to dark, ruining the design.

 + If you're using firefox and blur effect is not enabled, open `about:config`, accept the risks, find `layout.css.backdrop-filter.enabled`, and set it to true to enable it.
 Refresh the startpage.

 + If you're using firefox and planning to use the geolocation, set the value of `geo.provider.network.url` to `https://location.services.mozilla.com/v1/geolocate?key=test` in `about:config`.